Christian Luanzon: Collegiate career

 Although born in the United States, Luanzon grew up in the Philippines played in St. Stephen's High School in Manila and played collegiate ball at the University of Santo Tomas (UST).
 He was named into the First-Team All-UAAP First Team honors in the 2003-2004 season.
 In his last year in the UAAP he averaged a team high 15 points, 9.2 rebounds and 6.7 Assists.

 PBA career

-Prior the 2006 draft, this 6'4 draft volunteered to have a workout with the Aces and coach Tim Cone was impressed with the intensity and work ethic of this former University of Santo Tomas stalwart.
+Prior to the 2006 draft, Luanzon volunteered to have a workout with the Aces.
 During his days with the Growling Tigers, Luanzon had shown abilities to hit the jumpers, defend the wing players and finish the fast breaks.

 Tabbed No. 18 overall in the 2006 PBA Draft, Luanzon's ability to defend the quicker players and hit the perimeter opens an opportunity for him to reach the big league.
-He played for Harbour Center in the PBL where he only suited up for four games.
-And the youngster knows that his role will be limited with the Aces but will be ready when given the opportunity.
+He played for Harbour Center in the PBL where he suited up for four games.

 He was a member of the Alaska Aces when they won the 2007 PBA Fiesta Conference championship.

 He last played in the PBL-Liga Merger for the ANI-FCA Cultivators Team.